qbead/qbeadWebsite/content/book/rotation.md

 When dealing with circular motion or rotation (for instance, for a ball on a string or a horse on a merry-go-round),  it is useful to describe position using an angle ($\theta$, pronounced 'theta').
 The change between the original angle of the ball and its final angle is typically specified as the change in $\theta$ (or $\Delta \theta$) and is known as angular displacement.
 Displacement is a useful term to describe an object's change in position and can be defined as an angle (angular displacement) or distance (linear displacement).
 This concept is easier to understand through diagrams.
 In the image below you can see how linear displacement and angular displacement are related to each other.

 <video src="/images/bookpics/ang_lin_displacement.mp4" muted autoplay playsinline loop></video>
-<center>This pictures shows the difference between angular displacement ($\theta$) and linear displacement. </center>
+<center>This picture shows the difference between angular displacement ($\theta$) and linear displacement. </center>

 <video src="/images/bookpics/compare_rotations.mp4" muted autoplay playsinline loop></video>
 <center>Two movements can have the same angular displacement but different linear displacements.</center>

 # Angular Velocity
-To describe the motion of a ball as it is spun around on a string, we use something called angular velocity.
-Usually when we think of velocity, we are thinking of something called linear velocity, which is defined as the change in position over the time.
-Angular velocity is very similar, but it is instead defined as the change in angle over the time.
+To describe the motion of a ball as it is spun around on a string and other circular motion, we use something called angular velocity.
+Usually when we think of velocity, we are thinking of <span class="footnote">linear velocity<span>this type of velocity is sometimes also called translational velocity</span></span> defined as the change in position (displacement) over the time.
+Angular velocity is very similar, but it is instead defined as the change in angle over time.
 While angular velocity and linear velocity are related they are not the same.
 For instance, take our ball, if we change the length of the string, we can keep our angular velocity the same, but the linear velocity will be different.
 You can experiment with how changing the length of the string changes the angular and linear velocity using the interactive animation below.

 <style>
 #angRot {